Local Pension Partnership Administration Ltd Privacy Notice

 - to address queries from members and other beneficiaries and to pass any actual or potential disputes concerning the Fund to the Administering Authorities for response.

-- to identify you when you contact us via our digital service offering My Pension Online (for example providing some of your personal data, such as national insurance number or date of birth as your password).
+- to identify you when you contact us via our digital service offering My Pension Online or Pension Point (for example providing some of your personal data, such as national insurance number or date of birth as your password).

 Organisations that we may share your personal data with